fimbault/adventofcode-rs/README.md

 ## 2020

-See the inputs directory for more description on the challenges themselved.
+See the inputs directory for more description on the challenges.

 ### day 1: Report Repair
 * parse the file (one value per line), thanks to iterators